olala7846/map_routes/README.md

 Data can be converted into GeoJSON data (https://geojson.org/) `pip3 install geojson` and can be visualized using web UI tool https://geojson.io/

+# Visualization App

+/angular-maps-api-demo contains an Angular 2 App for visualizing data use `ng serve` to start app locally see /angular-maps-api-demo/README.md